icnrg/draft-irtf-icnrg-terminology/terms.md

 **Packet ID**:

 > a unique cryptographic identifier for a Data packet.
 Typically, this is a cryptographic hash digest of a data packet (such as SHA256), including its name, payload, meta information, and signature.

-**Full Name**:

-> An exact Name with the Packet ID of the corresponding Data packet.

-**Prefix Name**:

-> A Name that includes a partial sequence of Name components (starting from the first one) of a Name encoded inside a Data packet.

-  >> Common aliases include: prefix.

 **Selector**: